sumilly/sumili-py-lotr-sdk/design.md

   - The SDK shall use consistent, predictable interfaces and conventions for methods, parameters and errors.

 - Usability
-  - The SDK shall prefer simplicity of usgae for consumers over other factors.
+  - The SDK shall prefer simplicity of usage for consumers over other factors.
   - The SDK shall have self-documenting methods and params with consistent conventions.
   - The SDK shall have explicit documentation including functionality, params and example usages.
 It shall be kept up-to-date as future iterations are released
   - The SDK shall warn consumers when functionality is planned to be deprecated in future iterations.
 It shall be explicit on the last supported version and alternatives consumers should be migrating to, when available.